jakewmeyer/Ruby-Scripts/README.md

 ## IP Tools - Old Versions
 * **NOTE:** The three scripts below have been replaced by the ```netgeo``` script, which combines the functionality of all three into a single, easier to use script.
-These have nice formatting, but have singular functionality.
+These have nice formatting, but singular functionality.
 I'll continue to keep them in the repo for those who like the formatted output, but I recommend using the new version, instead of the deprecated ones.

 ![Imgur](http://i.imgur.com/B17b58W.png)